micts/acgcn/README.md

 git clone https://github.com/micts/acgcn.git
 ```

-Add the repository's directory to `$PYTHONPATH` by adding the following line in `.bashrc`
+Add the repository's directory to `$PYTHONPATH` by adding the following line to `.bashrc`

 ```
 export PYTHONPATH=/path/to/this/repo/lib:$PYTHONPATH